Email marketing

 What we liked about it:

 This email is part of DKNY’s Spring Summer 2022 Collection campaign and it features Carly Aquilino — an American comedian and actress.
 The goal of the campaign is to gather multifaceted talents in an attempt to promote positivity, humor, and joy in everyday life.
-The email looks bright and inspiring, it shows several pieces of DKNY’s clothing “in action” and even has a little play on words — look at that spring! ?
+The email looks bright and inspiring, shows several pieces of DKNY’s clothing in action, and even has a little play on words around spring.
 One extra benefit is a code for a 30% discount.

 Ralph Lauren